Zab Judah

 Zabdiel Judah (born October 27, 1977) is an American former professional boxer who competed from 1996 to 2019.
 He held multiple world championships in two weight classes, including the undisputed championship (Note: Three-belt era: World Boxing Association (WBA) (Undisputed version), World Boxing Council (WBC), and International Boxing Federation (IBF) titles.) at welterweight in 2005, and the lineal championship from 2005 to 2006.
 He also held the International Boxing Federation (IBF) and World Boxing Organization (WBO) junior welterweight titles between 2000 and 2004, and the IBF title again in 2011.
 Judah's career ended in 2019 when he was hospitalized after suffering a brain bleed in a stoppage loss to Cletus Seldin.
+Judah has emergency brain surgery six weeks after the match in July 2019.

 Amateur career

 Judah began boxing at the age of six and compiled an amateur record of 110–5.
 He was a two-time US national champion and three-time New York Golden Gloves Champion.
 He also won the 1996 PAL National Championship.
 Judah beat Ishe Smith and Hector Camacho Jr., but lost to David Díaz in the finals of the Olympic trials, thus failing to qualify for the Olympic boxing team (he still went to those Olympic Games as an alternate, however).